marticampgin/Speech2Text/README.md

 While conducting several experiments, the most comprehensive and fruitful is provided in the folder [raining w. pre-trained ViT (.py-files)](training%20w.%20pre-trained%20ViT%20(.py-files).
 Instructions on how to repeat each of the experiments are provided in each separate folder.
 Make sure to download the dataset and extract a folder containing WAV files with recordings to repeat experiments.
 The dataset is not included in the repo due-to its size (~2 GB).

+A more detailed and thorough description of the project and experiments is provided in the [PDF paper](paper.pdf).